withastro/docs/src/pages/en/guides/integrations-guide.md

 - Write custom code that hooks into the build process, dev server, and more.

 :::note[Experimental status]
-Integrations are still new, and the API has not yet been finalized.
-Only official Astro integrations (those published to `@astrojs/` on npm) are currently supported to protect users from breaking changes.
+Only official Astro integrations (those published to `@astrojs/` on npm) are currently supported by default to protect users from breaking changes.

 **To enable 3rd-party integrations:** Run Astro with the `--experimental-integrations` CLI flag, or include `experimental: { integrations: true }` in your Astro config file.
 :::